Xuzhou Metro: Second phase

 Construction is planned begin on the second phase of the Xuzhou Metro, including Line 4, Line 5, Line 6, and the second phase of Line 3.
 Construction is expected to be completed in 2024.
 The second phase will add 79.3 km to the system.

 Line 4 is planned to be 25.4 km long with 19 underground stations.
 It will run between Tuolanshan and Qiaoshangcun.

 Line 5 is planned to be 24.6 km long with 20 underground stations.
 It will run between Olympic Sports Center South and Xukuangcheng.

 Line 6 is planned to be 22.9 km long with 15 underground stations.
-It will run between Huangshanlu and Xuzhou East Railway Station.
+It will run between Huangshanlu and Xuzhoudong Railway Station.